ANU197/Simple-Web-Scraper-python3/README.md

 # Web scraping tutorials (Python)

 In these tutorials, we will learn to build some simple but useful scrapers from scratch.
+In this we create web scraper which track price change in amazon product.

 **Learning from code,**